Home/NBA

 Watch What’s Trending Now!

 “Get in shape, probably, playing-wise.
 But I play for the national team, so I think I’m good on that thing.
 Just get used to playing with the new guys, you know.
-New system, new schemes,” Jokic admitted, outlining a simple yet interesting blueprint for his next months.
-The focus is clear, which is to integrate seamlessly into the Nuggets’ growing roster and recalibrate after a season of grueling minutes, while also managing the mental load of high expectations.
-But the offseason is never just about basketball for Jokic.
+New system, new schemes,” Nikola Jokic revealed, outlining a simple blueprint.
+The focus is clear: to integrate seamlessly into the Nuggets’ growing roster and recalibrate after a season of grueling minutes.
+However, the ongoing offseason was never just about the hoop for him.

 ADVERTISEMENT